JosmanPS/mining-twitter/README.md

-minning-twitter
+mining-twitter
 ===============

-Functions and application in python and django for twitter's data minning
+Functions and application in python and django for twitter's data mining